JFK (film): Production

 Stone was not interested in making a film about Garrison's life, but rather the story behind the conspiracy to kill Kennedy.
 He also bought the film rights to Jim Marrs' book Crossfire: The Plot That Killed Kennedy.
 One of the filmmaker's primary goals with JFK was to provide a rebuttal to the Warren Commission's report that he believed was "a great myth.
 And in order to fight a myth, maybe you have to create another one, a counter-myth."
 Even though Marrs' book collected many theories, Stone was hungry for more and hired Jane Rusconi, a recent Yale University graduate, to lead a team of researchers and assemble as much information about the assassination as possible while the director completed post-production on Born on the Fourth of July.
 Stone read two dozen books on the assassination while Rusconi read between 100 and 200 books on the subject.

 By December 1989, Stone began approaching studios to back his film.
-While in pre-production on The Doors, he met with three executives at Warner Bros. who wanted him to make a film about Howard Hughes.
+While in pre-production on The Doors, he met with three executives at Warner Bros.
+Pictures who wanted him to make a film about Howard Hughes.
 However, Warren Beatty owned the rights and so Stone pitched JFK.
 Studio president and chief operating officer Terry Semel liked the idea.
-He had a reputation for making political and controversial films, including All the President's Men, The Parallax View and The Killing Fields.
+He had a reputation for making political and controversial films, including All the President's Men, The Parallax View, and The Killing Fields.
 Stone made a handshake deal with Warner Bros. whereby the studio would get all the rights to the film and put up $20 million for the budget.
 The director did this so that the screenplay would not be widely read and bid on, and he also knew that the material was potentially dangerous and wanted only one studio to finance it.
 Finally, Stone liked Semel's track record of producing political films.